InsightEdge/insightedge-ctr-demo/doc/doc.md

 The revenue search engine can get is essentially:

-`Revenue = ad_bid * probability_of_click`
+`Revenue = bid * probability_of_click`

 The goal is to maximize the revenue for every search engine query.
-Whereis the `ad_bid` is a known value, the `probability_of_click` is not.
+Whereis the `bid` is a known value, the `probability_of_click` is not.
 Thus predicting the probability of click becomes the key task.

 Working on machine learning problems involve a lot of experiments with feature selection, feature transformation, training different models and tuning parameters.
 While there are a few excellent machine learning libraries for Python and R like scikit-learn, their capabilities are typically limited to relatively small datasets that you can fit into a single machine.